Submission Guidelines

 Full research papers describe scientifically validated results from the field of Design Science Research.
 These results should make a significant contribution to the current state of research.

-Page Limit: Maximum 15 pages (formatted according to Springer LNCS).
+Page Limit: Minimum of 13 pages and maximum 18 pages (formatted according to Springer LNCS).

 Publication: Accepted full papers will be published in the conference proceedings in Springer Lecture Notes in Computer Science (LNCS).